Skip to content

 Oil Well Investing Risk Management Strategies

 Every oil well investment carries risk.
 That's the business.
-The goal isn't eliminating risk -- it's managing risk intelligently so the odds tilt in your favor.
+The goal isn't eliminating risk -- it's managing it intelligently so the odds tilt your way.

 Diversification Across Multiple Wells

-Spreading capital across several wells in different locations reduces the impact of any single dry hole or underperforming well.
-A portfolio approach to oil well investments means that strong performers compensate for weaker ones, smoothing overall returns.
+Spreading capital across several wells in different locations limits the damage from any single dry hole or underperformer.
+A portfolio approach means strong wells compensate for weaker ones, smoothing your overall returns.

 Focus on Proven Basins

 Established basins with decades of production history carry far less geological risk.
-The Anadarko Basin in Oklahoma, the Permian Basin in Texas, and the Eagle Ford formation have extensive well control data, giving engineers more confidence in production forecasts.
+The Anadarko Basin in Oklahoma, the Permian Basin in Texas, and the Eagle Ford formation have extensive well control data, giving engineers higher confidence in their production forecasts.

 Operator Due Diligence

 The operator's track record is the single most controllable risk factor.
-Experienced operators with high success rates and deep formation knowledge consistently outperform newer competitors.
-Verify any operator's claims by pulling public production records from state regulatory agencies.
+Experienced operators with high success rates and deep formation knowledge consistently beat newer competitors.
+Verify any operator's claims by pulling public production records from state regulatory agencies -- the data is there.

 Insurance and Liability Protection